Assessing the Impact of Sequence Length Learning on Classification Tasks for Transformer Encoder Models

-Although seldom encountered in public and open datasets, this problem may be more common in private datasets, such as in medicine, where extreme and rare cases are associated with longer text descriptions than milder cases.
-For instance, treating a rare illness will require more appointments and follow-ups than a common cold.
-In that sense, models trained to detect rare events will underperform in tasks such as early detection if they use sequence length as a meta-feature.
-We encounter this problem in our work, as we aim to extract risk factors from catastrophic insurance claims to provide early warnings to analysts.
-However, basic and catastrophic claim files having different length profiles, our modeling efforts are hindered by the sequence length learning problem.
+Although seldom encountered in public and open datasets, we encounter this problem in our work as we aim to provide analyst with early warnings of catastrophic (costly) claims.
+Since basic and catastrophic claim files have different length profiles, our modeling efforts are hampered by sequence length learning.

-In this paper, we present two contributions associated with the problem mentioned above.
-The first contribution is an empirical demonstration that transformer-based models are affected by sequence length learning.
-Our second contribution is the evaluation of techniques using the pretrained transformers' capacities to mitigate this bias.
+This paper presents two contributions related to the problem described above.
+Our first contribution is an empirical study of how transformer-based models are affected by sequence length learning.
+Our second contribution is the evaluation of techniques using the capabilities of pretrained transformers to mitigate the impacts of this feature.

 The remainder of the paper is as follows.
-We present in Section \ref{sec:related_work} how this problem is addressed in the literature.
-In Section \ref{sec:evaluation_methodology}, we present the methodology we adopt to inject the sequence length meta-feature in two textual datasets and we illustrate that transformer-based binary classifiers are frail to the problem.
-Finally, we analyze in Section \ref{sec:simple_technique} data engineering techniques to alleviate the impact of sequence length meta-feature learning.
+We describe in Section \ref{sec:related_work} how the literature identifies and addresses the problem.
+In Section \ref{sec:evaluation_methodology}, we present a series of experiments that investigate the impact of the sequence length meta-feature using four textual classification datasets.
+Finally, we analyze in Section \ref{sec:simple_technique} data-centric techniques to mitigate the impact of learning sequence length meta-features.